john-org/2-react-Intro/readme.md

 State is data at a particular moment in time.
 It’s the current “state” of your data.

-Today’s more popular JavaScript frameworks, including React and Vue, use state plus components to make managing the UI easier.
+JavaScript frameworks, including React, Angular and Vue, use state _and_ components to make managing the UI easier.

-With this approach, instead of targeting specific elements in the DOM and adjusting a class here or a style there, you treat your data, or state, as the single source of truth.
+Instead of using vanilla JS to target specific elements in the DOM and adjust a class or a style, you treat your data, or state, as the single source of truth.

-When you update your state, you render a fresh copy of the UI based on the new data, and move on.
+When you update your state, your framework renders a new copy of the UI based on the new data.
 You never have to think about which element in the DOM to target or how it needs to change.

 The key difference between props and [state](https://facebook.github.io/react-native/docs/state.html):

 - state is internal and controlled by the component itself
 - props are external and controlled by whatever component renders the component. - [ref](http://buildwithreact.com/tutorial/state).

-Get the pirate object into state.
+### The Pirate Object in State

-We initialize the state in `App.js` to an empty object.
+Initialize state in `App.js` to an empty object.

 Since `App.js` is a functional component and functional components are not used for state we need to cpnvert it to a class component.